agrace339/Data-Center-Impact-Explorer/README.md

 ```

-*Please note that datasets will be added as republishing permissions allow*
+*Please note that datasets will be added to the structure shown above as republishing permissions allow*

 ---